 - To generate even more synthetic queries.

 Many queries performed by searchers are unique, and there might not be “similar” queries to many of them already performed by searchers.
-A search engine might look for a way to understand what it finds on the web better by performing a number of searches on its own, in a way that might tend to produce positive and relevant sets of results, much like the well-performing queries identified by searchers.
-These would start out as seed queries.
+A search engine might look for a way to understand what it finds on the web better by performing several searches on its own, in a way that might tend to produce positive and relevant sets of results, much like the well-performing queries identified by searchers.
+These would start as seed queries.

 From the multiple pages of the site, the search engine might create “query templates” that might correspond to embedded coding fragments, along with a rule associated with these fragments that could be used to create one or more candidate synthetic queries, from that web site.